 Discover Élan: The Interior Design of Kate Hume, An Lh Exclusive Interview

 It was March 10th, 2020 when Amsterdam-based interior designer Kate Hume and I got on the phone for this interview.
 I was still working from my office, but COVID-19 lockdowns were rapidly spreading around the world.
 Kate’s new book Élan: The Interior Design of Kate Hume, first set to launch in March, had then been pushed back to June.
 Which, at the time, seemed maybe plausible in some form.
-Then the year 2020 turned upside down, albeit with some silver linings, and now here we are in October and Élan will finally be available November 3rd!
+Then the year 2020 turned upside down, albeit with some silver linings, and now here we are in October and Élan will finally be available at the beginning of November!
 If you love design, Kate Hume’s elan (energy, style, and enthusiasm, for those who aren’t familiar with this word!), along with her keen sense of color, appreciation for the artisanal, and ability to create elegant, comfortable homes are sure to delight you!

 First, a little about Kate Hume

 Raised in Buckinghamshire, Kate Hume has been practicing interior design internationally for over 20 years.
 Based between Amsterdam and southern France, Kate and her eponymous firm have created everything from high-rise residences and family beach houses to country manors and boutique hotels.

 Kate’s early career as a fashion stylist informs her work along with her appreciation for the timeless craftsmanship of artisans and the many artists whom she involves in her projects.
 In addition to interiors, Kate is also a renowned glass designer, and, together with her husband and collaborator Frans van der Heijden, designs timeless pieces of furniture showcased in their Heijden Hume collection.